abrar-hpc/fisheye-camera-tools/README.md

 ## Usage

 For the **acquisition**, make sure you have connected your computer to the camera via its local Wi-Fi.
 To do so, press the connection button on the side of the camera.
 When the connection logo appears, connect the computer using the password.
 The password for the camera is the last 8 digits written at the bottom of the camera.
 The script will automatically set the correct parameters when you provide the action to perform.
-The ip address of the camera is `192.168.1.1`.
+The ip address of the camera I used is `192.168.1.1`.

 For the **calibration**, make sure you have taken enough pictures of a chessboard with the same lens.
 Around forty per lens is optimal because the algorithm may consider some images as invalid.
 The chessboard size must be `(nb_rows - 1, nb_columns - 1)` to avoid any problems.